GFHeader

 Ziporah Janowski

 Ziporah lives in Croton on Hudson, New York with her husband David Ettenberg.
 Their daughter Hannah lives in New Jersey with her husband.
-She is a chemical engineer and will soon a therapist as she finishes up her Masters in Social Work.
+She is a chemical engineer and is finishing her Masters in Social Work to become a licensed therapist.
 Their son Sam works in the tile and stone industry in Miami and is an accomplished DJ.
 Ziporah was a litigation attorney, having retired from Marsh & McLennan Inc. in 2007 to join her husband in his business running healthy summer camps throughout the country.
 She also became a certified healthy chef in 2016.
 She is a long time board member of Teatown Lake Reservation nature preserve and in the past has done volunteer work to help women attain corporate board positions and served as a board member of her temple.
 She enjoys running, hiking and bicycling and is the proud owner of two rescue standard poodles.

 Ziporah is a board member of the Holocaust & Human Rights Education Center of White Plains, New York and a member of its GenerationsForward group of second and third generation children of Holocaust survivors.